ParilakshyaPuri/DSA-Solutions/MergeIntervals.md

 ## Solution: (In Place merge)

 > This solution includes optimization on space to modify the input itself where you can directly merge in-place.
-> We could keep track of length of sorted sub-list in intervals in an variable R (right end of sorted list formed till now).
+> We could keep track of length of sorted sub-list in intervals in an variable r (right end of sorted list formed till now).
-> We would just replace last interval of sorted list denoted by ans.back() in previous approach with I[R] since we are merging inplace.

 ## CODE:
 ```